 The sources and experience of therapeutic imbalance are many and frequent.
 The common theme to the discussion in this series is that DBT is not just something that we practice with our clients; it is also something that we practice with our team, our system, and ourselves.
 The application of DBT in all of these relevant contexts will help therapists and teams in the unending pursuit of therapeutic balance when treating clients at risk for suicide.

 Interested in reading more about Zen Mindfulness in DBT?
-Check out this blog from Behavioral Tech Trainer Randy Wolbert.
+Check out this blog from Behavioral Tech Institute Trainer Randy Wolbert.

 Laurence Katz, MD, FRCPC is currently Associate Professor of Psychiatry and a member of the Swampy Creek Suicide Prevention Team at the University of Manitoba, Winnipeg, Manitoba, Canada.
 He is a psychiatrist on the Intensive Child and Adolescent Treatment Service where he is the team leader of the adolescent DBT service, and also participates in the DBT service offered within the STAT program at the Health Sciences Centre.
-He is also a senior DBT Trainer with Behavioral Tech, LLC in Seattle, Washington.
+He is also a senior DBT Trainer with Behavioral Tech Institute in Seattle, Washington.